libm3l/libm3l/README.md

 Portability
 -----------

-libm3l is primarily for Linux systems.
-After some modifications it can be used on Windows systems, the necessary modifications are not part of this distribution.
+libm3l is primarily intended for Linux systems.
+Other systems will likely require modification to the library.

 References
 -----------